Programming-Notes-all-languages/C-Notes/Selection Statements/Readme.md

         <a>Each case of the switch statement begins with a <em>case label</em> as follows: case constantExpression:</a>
       </li>
       <li>
-        <a>The <em>constant expression</em> cannot contain variables are any call to the function.
+        <a>The <em>constant expression</em> cannot contain variables or any call to the function.
 Here are some examples of constant expressions: 5 is a constant expression, even 5 + 10 is a constant expression, and n + 10 is not a constant expression--unless n is a macro that represents a constant.
 The constant expression in the case label must be an integer value (remember that a character is an integer as a character is represented by an ASCII character)</a>
       </li>
       <li>
-        <a>The <em>statements</em> come after each case label and there can be as many cases as needed.
+        <a>The <em>statements</em> come after each case label, and there can be as many cases as needed.
 Unlike with if statements, multiple statements associated with a switch's case do not need to be encapsulated by braces</a>
       </li>
     </ul>
   </li>
   <li>
-    <a>Duplicate case labels are not allowed and the cases do not have to follow any particular order.
+    <a>Duplicate case labels are not allowed, and the cases do not have to follow any particular order.
 Even the default case does not have to be the last case within the switch's body</a>
   </li>
   <li>
     <a>The switch statement does not have to have a default statement.
 If a switch statement is missing the default case and none of the constant expressions match the controlling expression, the computer just moves on to the line of code that is the next statement after the switch's body</a>